makersacademy/takeaway-challenge/README.md

 Task
 Create a program where a customer can order from a takeaway.
 Customer can choose items from a list of dishes and add them to there order.
-Once order is completed customer receives a confirmation text

 User stories
 ```sh